WHERE YOU CAN JOIN US

 WHAT YOU’LL GET OUT OF IT

 We’ll match your passions to your skills to help you build a rewarding career as a versatile and highly competent Human Factors professional.
 When you’re playing such an important role, you need great support to develop – and that’s what you can expect.
 As well as professional mentoring, we’ll give you the experience needed to become a Chartered Ergonomist and Human Factors Specialist.
-You’ll also be starting on a competitive salary of £28k - £30k (depending on location, role and qualifications).
+You’ll also be starting on a competitive salary of £29k - £31k.

 WHAT YOU’LL NEED

-You’ll need a 2:2 BSc (Hons) degree in a Human Factors, Ergonomics or a related behavioural science subject (e.g. Psychology, Cognitive Science).
+You’ll need a 2:1 BSc (Hons) degree in a Human Factors, Ergonomics or related behavioural science subject (e.g. Applied Psychology, Cognitive Science or Systems Engineering).
+Please note: for the Marine programme in Devonport, the entry requirements are a 2:2 degree.
 You’ll also need to satisfy the MOD’s security requirements (and may need to complete a medical assessment).

 * Depending on location, role and qualifications.